metallb/metallb/website/content/tutorial/layer2.md

 I1217 10:19:05.235623       1 arp.go:96] Request: who-has 192.168.1.240?  tell 192.168.1.1 (b4:75:0e:63:b2:20). reply: 192.168.1.240 is-at b8:27:eb:86:e2:85
 ```

-MetalLB is sending out unsolicited ARP responses and replies to ARP
+MetalLB is sending out replies to ARP requests with the MAC address of
-requests with the MAC address of the node that has won the leader
+the node that has won the leader election.
+It is using the first
-election.
-It is using the first address of the assigned range
+address of the assigned range (192.168.1.240).
-(192.168.1.240).

 When you `curl http://192.168.1.240` you should see the default nginx
 page: "Welcome to nginx!"